Samyak-DT/FasterSpecFit/README.md

   helpful for accelerating the emlines model but is more significant for the extremely sparse Jacobian.

+* emlines_sparse_multi.py -- sparse cpu_direct computation that
+  learns a separate shift and width for each fitted line

-All the CU implementations are accelerated with Numba, while the GPU implementations use JAX.
+All the CPU implementations are accelerated with Numba, while the GPU implementations use JAX.

 ## Getting Started <a name = "getting_started"></a>